Mwaura Isaac Maigua: Mwaūra's parliamentary achievements

 At parliament level where he is a Senator, Mwaūra has successfully championed for the increase in budget allocation to National Council for Persons with Disabilities, as well as inclusion of youth with disabilities to the National Youth Service.
 Besides advocating for persons with disabilities to be appointed to various constitutional commissions and government agencies, Mwaūra has ensured an establishment of an isolated budget to cater for free sunscreen lotions skin cancer treatment and eye-care services for persons with albinism.
 Mwaūra is the pioneer and the founding chair of Kenya Disability Parliamentary Association (KEDIPA), a caucus of Members of Parliament with disabilities in Kenya.
 Furthermore, Mwaūra in 2018 petitioned Central Bank of Kenya to ensure the new currency is accessible to persons with visual impairments, which was adopted and implemented.
 Also, Mwaūra successfully lobbied and pushed amendments to the law to have persons with albinism captured in the 2019 Census in Kenya as well as enumeration of intersex persons.

 Awards and honours

 In 2016, Mwaūra was honoured with the First Class: Chief of the Burning Spear (CBS) by Kenya's President Uhuru Kenyatta for his immense disability advocacy and parliamentary achievement.
-Similarly, in 2019, Mwaūra was feted during the United Nation's 40th Human Rights Council Convention in Geneva, Switzerland for his efforts in fighting for the rights of persons with albinism in Kenya.
+Similarly, in 2019, Mwaūra was feted during the United Nations' 40th Human Rights Council Convention in Geneva, Switzerland for his efforts in fighting for the rights of persons with albinism in Kenya.